-Kidney stones are deposits of mineral salts that develop in the kidney due to a variety of factors.
+Kidney stones are solid, crystal-like deposits that form within the kidney.
+These stones can vary in size, from tiny grains to larger, more noticeable formations.
+They are typically made up of minerals and salts that are normally found in urine.
+When these substances become concentrated in the urine, they can crystallize and form stones over time.
 They are a common problem afflicting approximately 10% of the U.S. population.
 Virginia is part of the “stone belt” which encompasses the southeast making stones more common in our state.

 The most common cause for kidney stones is dehydration.
 Dietary factors, metabolic disorders, urinary tract infection and anatomic abnormalities can have an influence as well.

 Kidney stones cause pain when they begin to obstruct the outflow of urine from the kidney.
 Non-obstructing (remaining in the kidney) stones usually do not cause pain however they can cause a dull ache located over the affected kidney.
 Often non-obstructing stones can lead to blood in the urine.
 Kidney stone pain is most severe when the stones move into the ureter or tube connecting the kidney to the bladder.
 Kidney stone pain usually begins in the flank and then can radiate around to the abdomen and groin.
 The pain usually comes in waves: rising and subsiding.
 Obstructing stones in conjunction with a urinary tract infection are medical emergencies and can present with high fever, chills, body aches as well flank pain.

 Symptom history and description are important, but x-ray, ultrasound and CT scan are the best methods for diagnosing kidney stones.
 X-ray is the quickest, but CT scan is the most definitive.
 Findings of blood in the urine or under microscopic exam of the urine can be suggestive of stones but can also be present with other conditions.